Applied Engineering, Safety & Technology Student Organizations

 The purpose of the Submersible Research Team is to provide an experience for members to research and develop autonomous platforms via underwater ROVs, and or custom platforms.

-TEECA is an organization interested in providing students an opportunity to strengthen their teaching and technology skills.
-This is accomplished through interaction with the local schools, regional and national technology competitions, and other service activities.
+TEECA@MU is an organization interested in providing students an opportunity to strengthen their teaching and technology skills.
+This is accomplished through interaction with the local schools, regional and national competitions, professional conference attendance, and other service activities.
+There are ample opportunities to develop leadership skills, engage in professional development, and build your expertise in preparation for your career.